Introduction: the inbox is infinite — the postbox isn’t

 - 1 next step (low friction)

-If you want to scale personalization, this post covers a modern workflow approach: Leveraging Technology: Personalization & Data Driven Campaigns.
+If you want a workflow for scaled personalization, read Clay + Scribeless for ABM personalization.
+For a broader approach, see Leveraging Technology: Personalization & Data Driven Campaigns.

 Operationalizing handwritten notes (so it’s not a one-off stunt)